 Fire season is determined by the state forester when vegetation becomes dry and fires become harder to control.

-- Travelers must carry a shovel and a minimum of a one-gallon bucket.
+- Travelers must carry a shovel and a bucket with a capacity of at least one gallon;

-Commercial operations, such as timber harvesting conducted on forestlands will be required to have fire suppression equipment on the job site at all times.
+- Under IFPL 1, commercial operations, such as timber harvesting conducted on forestlands, will be required to have fire suppression equipment on the job site at all times.
 A watchman must also be provided.